serverless/blog/posts/2017-08-31-serverless-v1.21.0.md

 Large serverless applications are usually compositions of individual serverless services.
 That's where the `info` plugin comes in handy as it shows important information about the service the user is currently working on.

-Serverless v1.21 has a slight improvement for the `info` plugin so that the stack name will now be displayed as well.
+Serverless v1.21 has a slight improvement for the `info` plugin so that the stack name is now displayed as well.

 This makes it easier to see and understand which stack information is currently displayed on your terminal.